 You have seasonal high-volume staffing needs

 If you have seasonal staffing needs start planning early this year!
-The competition for seasonal talent is likely to be extremely strong, and you’ll want to be prepared.
+The competition for seasonal workers is likely to be very strong, and you’ll want to be prepared.
 How will your company attract the talent you need?
 Not sure?
-We’d love to chat and share local labor market trends and current best practices.
-Partnering with a staffing agency provides you with easier access to talent, allows for a faster onboarding process, and reduces your payroll management burden.
-And, again, with a temporary-to-hire agreement, you can choose to keep on only top performers post-season.
+We’d love to chat and share local labor market trends and hiring best practices.
+Partnering with a staffing agency provides you with access to a managed workforce, allows for a faster onboarding process, and reduces your payroll management burden.
+And, again, with a temporary-to-hire agreement, you can choose to keep on top performers post-season.

 You’re hiring for light industrial or production or warehouse -type positions

-Hiring in most industries is tough right now.
-Hiring for warehouse roles continues to be exceptionally difficult.
-Companies across the board are experiencing low applicant rates, candidate ghosting and job abandonment at unprecedented levels.
-Staffing agencies have networks of pre-screened individuals who are ready to work – as well as the resources to source new, qualified talent outside of job board websites (our biggest single source of new candidates is referrals!).
+Hiring for light industrial-type roles continues to be especially difficult.
+Companies across the board are experiencing low applicant rates, candidate ghosting and job abandonment and turnover at high levels.
+Staffing agencies have networks of pre-screened individuals who are ready to work – as well as the resources to source new, qualified talent outside of job board websites (our biggest single source of new candidates is referrals!)

 Increase your chance of making successful hires by getting the staffing conversation started as soon as possible!